thejasvibr/projectushichka/mic-calibration/april2021-mic-calibrations.md

 ### Devices used

 * Soundcard : Fireface 802 (same piece used in 2018 fieldwork).
-Serial number: 23746770^[Number below the bar code next to the jack inputs behind]
+Serial number: 23746770*
 * RME TotalMix (control software): FX v1.31 (2016 release)
 	* The snapshot file (*.tmss) storing the channel layout, phantom power settings and gains are each stored in the dated folders.
 * Laptop : Dell Latitude E6540 (same used in 2018 fieldwork), now running Windows 10. (insti identifier nb6096)